Rustic Pathways Sustainable Travel Policy

 1. Choose public transportation like the subway or bus in cities instead of taxis to reduce emissions and traffic congestion.

-2. Choose train or bus travel for distances under 500 miles/800km to cut down on fossil fuels use.
+2. Choose train or bus travel for distances under 500 miles/800km to cut down on fossil fuel use.
 Amtrak is 34% more energy efficient than flying domestically.

 3. When you fly, book economy seats over business class to minimize carbon footprint, as economy seats are more space efficient.